WebAhead/master-reference/coursebook/week-3/learning-outcomes.md

 You should be able to answer the following questions.

 ### HTTP
+- What is HTTP?
-- What is an HTTP request?
+- What is an XMLHttpRequest?
 - What are HTTP methods and what does each one do?
 - What is an HTTP status code and what are the most common ones?

 ### API
 - What is an API?
-What is a REST API?
 - How do you use an xhr (XMLHttpRequest) to query an API?
 - What is the xhr (XMLHttpRequest) GET method?
 - What is an API key?